rwilson504/Blogger/PAD-Adding-Items-To-SharePoint/PAD-Adding-Items-to-SharePoint.md

 ## Overview
 [Power Automate Desktop](https://powerautomate.microsoft.com/en-us/desktop) is a great way to automate many of your daily task so you can focus on real work.
 A prime example of this is getting data from one place to another, especially when those data sources do not have an API such as a legacy desktop application or a file.

-In this example I demonstrate several ways in which an Excel sheet containing ficticious customer can be loaded into a SharePoint list.
+In this example I demonstrate several ways in which an Excel sheet containing fictitious customer data could be loaded into a SharePoint list.
 In order to do this I first generated some fake data for my customers using [Mockaroo](https://www.mockaroo.com/).

 ![Excel Data](https://user-images.githubusercontent.com/7444929/152590014-68ffa7f4-365e-4c5f-9f78-a774a90ed7bd.png)